GitLab High Availability With DRBD & Pacemaker

 At this point, Pacemaker does not immediately start resources in the cluster because of the property maintenance-mode=true.

-• Select one node for promoting DRBD from Secondary to Primary.
+• Selects one node and promotes DRBD from Secondary to Primary.

-• Mount the file system, configure the cluster IP address, and start the GitLab server instance on the same node.
+• Mounts the file system, configures the cluster IP address, and starts the GitLab server instance on the same node.

 Checking cluster status after configuration